original illustrations of the kits worn during the season

 United's kits remained unchanged from the previous season.
 Plain white socks were worn with their home kit on occasion, and during the winter of 1959 a long sleeved shirt was introduced.
 It was worn for the first time on December 5th in the game against Blackpool.

-Regular contributor Alex Howells has identified a variant of the home kit worn in the friendly at Real Madrid in November 1959.
+Another of our regular contributor's, Alex Howells, has identified a variant of the home kit worn in the friendly at Real Madrid in November 1959 Home kit 2 variant).

 We know from a match report in the Evening Chronicle of United's game at Bolton in November, that Harry Gregg wore the blue change shirt.